probot/probot/docs/deployment.md

 module.exports = createMyMiddleware(myApp, { probot: createProbot() });
 ```

-For other environments such as AWS Lambda or GitHub Actions, you can use one of [Probot's adapters](https://github.com/probot/?q=adapter).
+For other environments such as AWS Lambda, Netlify Functions or GitHub Actions, you can use one of [Probot's adapters](https://github.com/probot/?q=adapter).

 #### AWS Lambda